 - A right to be served receipts for rent or security deposits

 - A right to seek out housing without being discriminated upon.
 New Hampshire Fair Housing Laws prohibit any form of discrimination against tenants if they belong to a protected class.

-- A right to remain in the unit until the landlord has followed the proper eviction procedure to evict them from the home.
+- A right to remain in the unit until the landlord has followed the proper New Hampshire eviction process to evict them from the home.